 If you plan to continue using custom CSS overrides, migrate them forward after you update the template.
+This topic identifies selector changes.

 - Use custom CSS sparingly since template updates don't always support customizations. - Custom CSS is now shared across all your site pages.
 If you used custom CSS for Login pages, copy it and close the CSS editor.
 Then navigate to a non-Login page, reopen the editor, and add the custom CSS.